radixdlt/olympia-node/radixdlt-core/radixdlt/src/main/java/com/radixdlt/api/core/README.md

 Documentation can be found [here](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/radixdlt/radixdlt/feature/open-api/radixdlt-core/radixdlt/src/main/java/com/radixdlt/api/core/api.yaml).

+The Core API runs as part of the private Node API, which by default runs on port 3333.
+__The Core API should NOT be publicly exposed__.

 ## Running a Node

 The Core API is currently on beta and not yet released.
 To develop